 A. Students can participate in one clinic per semester.
-Clinic professors do their best to ensure all applicants have the opportunity to participate in at least one clinic and will prioritize students who have not yet participated in a clinic.
+We have more students who want to participate in clinics than slots available.
+Clinic professors do their best to ensure students have the opportunity to participate in at least one clinic during law school and prioritize students who have not yet participated in a clinic.
 Students may apply to participate in a second clinic during another semester.